ghostnear/VitaFNAF1/README.md

 This should be able to run on any platform supported by libStorm.

-Also the assets are not included as for this repo to be able to remain public.

 ## Resources used
 - [Screenshots of the decompiled code](https://imgur.com/a/xe01I#EB0sLer)
 - [Notes regarding the screenshots](https://pastebin.com/N1YZ10Nv)